nerdai/llms-from-scratch-rs/README.md

 cargo run list --examples
 ```

-The first few lines of output are pasted below.
+A snippet of the output is pasted below.

 ```sh
 EXAMPLES: